wusui/ll_new_defense_rating/README.md

 I maintain that this individual should be acknowledged as the Pacific Rundle's best defensive player this season.

-So here are the results of running my script.
+An now the moment that you have been waiting for, here are the results of running my script.

 The highest defensive rating is: 8
     set by: usuiw